Measure O - Civic Center Improvements

 Since 2013, City staff, consultants, and a Project Core Team have identified desired facilities and program scenarios in the Civic Center Complex and conducted building structural assessments.
 The program and space needs for the Police Department and Campbell Library were identified as the highest priorities for the City through the Civic Center Master Plan efforts.
 A $50,000,000 general obligation bond measure (Measure O) was placed on the November 6, 2018 general elections ballot to fund a new police emergency operations center and improve the library.
 Measure O was approved by the voters by 69.5%.

-To expedite and assist with the design process, staff will conduct topographic survey of the Civic Center Complex and facilitate hazardous materials testing of the Campbell Library to further assess existing conditions during the RFP period to hire qualified design consultants for the Measure O projects.
+Staff is currently conducting topographic survey of the Civic Center Complex and will facilitate hazardous materials testing of the Campbell Library to further assess existing conditions during the RFP period.

 Measure O – Civic Center Improvements: